What Does Ostrich Taste Like? [Is It Birdish Or Gamey?]

 What Is The Shelf Life of Ostrich Meat?

 Ostrich meat is also superior to beef since it lasts longer.
-While beef may only be kept in the fridge for four days, ostrich can be kept fresh in the freezer for over 3 months without becoming freezer dry.
+While beef may only be kept in the fridge for a few days, ostrich meat lasts a few more days but to be safe, one should use ostrich meat within about a week.

 Does Ostrich Meat Taste Like Chicken?